 In this example we get a list of all connections mentioning ZNC with the ports it is using, and addresses it is connected to.

-4. Check on the routing table
+Show the network routing table

 With netstat you can easily see the kernel IP routing table being used on your system using the -r option:

-5. Show all statistics
+Show all netstat statistics

 Being a statistics utility you can of course see a summary of a great number of statistics about your system's networking.
 Just run the netstat command with the -s option: